 We deliver roughly 400,000 pounds of assistance to Elders in need, an amount that equals the capacity of seven semi-trucks to the Elders every Food Run.
 Most of the Elders are in their late 80’s to over 100 years of age and the food is much needed assistance.

-These are the boxes that support people are asked to provide for the Elder they adopt.
-These boxes are delivered to the Elders each spring and fall during the semi-annual Foodruns by volunteers who provide their own vehicles, gasoline and travel expenses to be of service to the Program.
+These boxes are delivered to the Elders each spring and fall by volunteers who provide their own vehicles, gasoline and travel expenses to be of service to the Elders.

 The Adopt-A-Native-Elder Program has always been built upon the labor and dedication of volunteers.
 It has had to be.
 If all of the work in support of the Elders was performed by employees, it would require a staff of dozens and a fleet of trucks.

 On the Food Runs the Elders often speak about the volunteer’s “footprints”.
 The Elders say that when the volunteers come to the reservation they leave their footprints behind.
 This is a way of saying that the impact you make when you serve is everlasting.

 We deliver items to the Elders in four Food Run areas.
 For each of the Food Runs, volunteers load their vehicles with items from our Salt Lake City warehouse.
 The volunteers then drive on their own to meet up with the Adopt-A-Native-Elder team at a designated lodging base close to the Food Run delivery areas.

 FOOD RUN DELIVERY AREAS ON THE NAVAJO RESERVATION

 Oljato, Navajo Mountain areas in Southern Utah, and Kayenta in northern Arizona.